TanimSk/wro-future-engineers-2024/README.md

 - **Arduino UNO**: Acts as the central processing unit, handling all the logic and decision-making for the vehicle.
 It processes data from various sensors and components to determine the appropriate actions, such as steering adjustments or speed control.

-- **ESP32-Cam**: This module is responsible for image recognition tasks, such as detecting traffic towers and other visual markers.
-It performs complex image processing and sends the results to the Arduino UNO via the UART bus, allowing the main controller to make informed decisions based on visual data.
+- **Raspberry Pi Zero 2 W**: This module is responsible for image recognition tasks, such as detecting traffic towers and other visual markers.
+It performs complex image processing and sends the results to the Arduino UNO via a custom communication line, allowing the main controller to make informed decisions based on visual data.

 - **L298N H Bridge Motor Driver**: Controls the rear wheels, managing both the direction and speed of the vehicle's movement.
 The motor driver allows the Arduino UNO to precisely adjust the vehicle’s speed for forward or reverse motion.